 - wristlet clutch/wallet (for evenings on the ship)

 Tip: Consider the materials of your clothing when you pack or prepare for your cruise.
 The more outfits that are light in fabric and tend not to wrinkle, the better!

-Cruise line dress codes have relaxed over the years and overall, are much less dressy than even a few years ago.
+Cruise line dress codes have relaxed over the years and overall, cruises are less dressy than a few years ago.
 However, there are still rules in place, so you do want to know what’s expected.

 In general through, most cruise lines have 2 “formal” or “chic” nights, and the other 5 are casual or smart casual.
 Most cruise lines now accept clean, nice jeans, although shorts may not be allowed in the dining room.

 Remember no matter the cruise you’re on, you don’t have to participate in a formal night, if dressing up isn’t your idea of a holiday.
 There’s always a buffet (which is usually really good!), if you want to keep things super casual and be on your own clock.